shanejeremich/shanejeremich/README.md

 ## 🚀 About Me

 I'm an aspiring web developer.
 I have experience working with multiple teams on different projects as a front-end and back-end developer.
-My previous work experience includes working remotely with different teams on several different projects in different roles ranging from front-end and back-end.
-With certification of Full Stack Web Development & Computer Science from Bloom Institute of Technology and a continued pursuit of a Bachelor of Science Degree in Web Development at Full Sail University, I am passionate about contributing to the success of dynamic teams.
-My top skills are React, Javascript, Nodejs, Express.
-The roles I'm looking for would include either an internship, apprenticeship, junior web developer as a front-end or full-stack web developer.
+I have extensive remote work experience, which has allowed me to contribute effectively to numerous projects.
+I am certified in Full Stack Web Development & Computer Science from Bloom Institute of Technology, and I am currently pursuing a Bachelor of Science Degree in Web Development at Full Sail University.
+I am passionate about making significant contributions to dynamic teams.

+My primary skills include React, JavaScript, HTML, CSS/SASS, Node.js, and Express.
+I am currently seeking opportunities for internships, apprenticeships, or positions as a junior web developer, either focusing on front-end or full-stack web development.

 <br>